iluvjava/Maths/Notebook 2.0/Math 999/Back Propagation.md

 The loss function is a scalar function, wrt all the weights and biases in the network.

-We are taking the derivative wrt to a particular on, say $w_{i, j}^{(k)}$, this is just an ordinary differential.
+We are taking the derivative wrt to a particular one, say $w_{i, j}^{(k)}$, this is just an ordinary differential because the loss function is just a scalar output as well.

-Consider that, I just want to know the derivative for one sample.
+In addition, I just want to know the derivative for one sample, say $y$.
 The loss function will be like:

 $$
 \partial_{w_{i, j}^{(k)}}L\left(f_{out}|y\right)